openziti/ziti-doc/docusaurus/docs/reference/tunnelers/linux/index.md

 <Details>
 <summary>Pre-release repo for Debian-based distros</summary>

-You may use the following script to install the pre-release version of the tunneller for any supported Ubuntu LTS.
+You may use the following script to install the pre-release version of the tunneler for any supported Ubuntu LTS.

 ```text
 (set -euo pipefail;